We hope you enjoy reading this article.

 Backend for the loyalty program mobile app

-So far, I have elaborated on the UI, front-end, and using APIs for common functionalities.
+So far, I have elaborated on the UI, front-end, and use of APIs for common functionalities.
 You also need to address your mobile app backend.
 I recommend you use a ’Mobile Backend as a Service‘ (MBaaS) provider to expedite your project.

 Your loyalty program app development team

 You need business analysts, UI/UX designers, Android developers, iOS developers, testers, and a project manager (PM) in your team.
 The PM should know key project management methodologies well.
-Refer to our guide “Top 7 project management methodologies in 2018” for more details.
+Refer to our guide “Top 7 project management methodologies” for more details.

 Project execution, tracking, and control